 Explore key topics when choosing a medical professional.
 Knowing and addressing what matters most to you in a PCP from the get-go will make a difference in your patient experience.
 You want to feel safe and comfortable around your health care team as well as confident in their care.
 Consider researching these questions.

-The provider’s profile in the ThedaCare Provider Directory can provide insight into many of these topics.
+The provider’s profile in the ThedaCare Provider Directory offers insight into many of these topics.
 If you have any remaining questions, you can address them directly with the provider.

 Inquire about fees and insurance coverage too.
 You’ll want to understand the cost implications of treatment upfront.